FilippoGrazioli/DilatedResNets/README.md

 Note: you can also download pre-trained models, just set --pretrained tag as True.
 It will download the weights from the Princeton website.

 # Inference
-TODO: I still have to write a main_inference.py script where you can run a model your trianed on a setof images.
+TODO: I still have to write a main_inference.py script where you can run a model you trained on a set of images.